mlabuda2/nf-tower-docs/docs/administration/overview.md

 **Note:** You can only add users to an existing organization, and you cannot remove the last owner of an organization.

-## Workspace administration

-**Available from version 22.4.X**

-The Workspace administration page lists all the workspaces in the Tower database.
-From this page, you can:

-### Manage workspace participants

-The workspace search function allows you to find workspaces by name, organization ID, or participant ID.
-You can add, remove, and manage the user and team participants of each workspace, including each participant's role in the workspace.
-You can also access the organization management for each workspace.

 ## Organization administration

 The Organization administration page lists all the organizations in the Tower database.
 From this page, you can: